Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

 They go on to define the market value as: “The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale…”

 Bottom line: If you use a conventional loan to buy a house in California, an appraisal will probably be required.
-It’s needed to determine the market value of the property.
-And, as the home buyer, you will probably be the one who pays for that service.
+And as the borrower, you’ll likely be the one who pays for it.

 Government-backed mortgage programs usually have an appraisal requirement as well.
 This is true for both the VA and FHA home loan programs, the two most popular types of government-backed mortgages.

 Home appraisals are required for all FHA loans in California, and for a couple of reasons.
-The primary reason is to determine the value of the house, as we discussed in the “conventional” section above.
+The primary reason is to determine the value of the house, as we discussed in the previous section.

 But with an FHA-insured mortgage loan, the appraiser must also review the condition of the home, to ensure it meets all requirements set forth by the Department of Housing and Urban Development (HUD).